 Daily life at PBI is a pleasant mix of intensive class time, group meals and independent work time in the studio.
 Guest lecturers, visiting artists and other events are scheduled some evenings during the session for entertainment and enrichment.
 Swimming and canoeing provide a break from studio work.
 Lake Michigan, with its’ beautiful beaches, can be reached by canoe or a short walk.
 There are a number of hiking trails through the woods on the Ox-Bow property and, for those wanting a workout, you can head down the road to the 100 steps, a staircase which takes you to the top of a dune overlooking Lake Michigan.
 A large fire-pit on the shore of the oxbow is a festive gathering place in the evenings.
 When the weather is inclement, people often get together on the large screened in porches in the Old Inn, the Dining Hall in the New Inn, or one of the fireplaces found throughout Ox-Bow.

-PBI consists of two 4-day sessions.
-During the first session, participants take two classes – one meeting in the morning and the other in the afternoon.
-There is a day off, and the second session begins, consisting of one class that meets for the whole day.
+Schedule: PBI consists of two 4-day sessions.
+During the first session, participants take one class in the morning and the other in the afternoon.
+Second session classes are more intensive, meeting for the whole day.
+There is a day off between the first and second sessions.

 Coleman Shuttle Service provides transportation to and from the Grand Rapids Airport, the Amtrak Station or Bus Station in Grand Rapids, and the Train/Bus Station in Holland.